iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 It wasn't necessarily something bad, however, as T2 series of instances can burst to 100% CPU for 30 minutes after startup, which should cover most of its lifetime before it gets banned.

 <div class="notice" markdown="1">
-I have forgotten how I realized this, but the currect actuality is that there's no more "instance limit", but only a limit on total vCPU count.
+I have forgotten how I realized this, but the current actuality is that there's no more "instance limit", but only a limit on total vCPU count.
 This is still effectively a limit on the number of instances you can have simultaneously, though you get to keep less if you run multi-core instances.
 </div>

 My final setup was 32 t2.nano instances per region so as to maximize concurrency with maximum number of IPs available at once, while keeping cost low.

-### Results
+### Results {#part-2-results}

 As soon as I booted up my first batch of 32 t2.nano instances, I noticed an unexpected situation: The manager server is running at constant 100% CPU load.
 Because Lightsail instances are backed by EC2 T2 series, I knew it wouldn't sustain for long before having its CPU throttled due to insufficient CPU credits.
 So I cut off two spider clients, and launched an m5.large instance for the control center.